 2. Go Through the Day Unplanned

-Whether you have a detailed list with bullet points and subheadings, or two or three top priorities to complete each day, plan out the details of your day on paper before it even starts.
+Whether you have a detailed list with bullet points and subheadings, or two or three top priorities to complete each day in your daily journal, plan out the details of your day on paper before it even starts.
 Writing something down means you will be more likely to do it, and think about how good it will feel to cross everything off that list!

 Make sure when you are creating your list that you don’t allow it to overwhelm you.
 Your daily agenda should be achievable, exciting but not stressful.